 "'I am,' said Jesus.
 'And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.'"
 (Mark 14:61-62)

 I've spent some time on this because some groups today either deny monotheism, or deny that Jesus was divine in any unique sense.
 I'm not trying to divide, but bring clarity.
 A belief in the divinity of Jesus and monotheism are the bedrock of true Christianity.
 But it is wise to be aware that a contrary view is very much alive in our day:

-The Jesus Seminar members assume that Jesus "couldn't have said" such things about himself, therefore the disciples must have made these things up.
+- Back in 1985 and later, Jesus Seminar theologians assumed that Jesus "couldn't have said" such things about himself, therefore the disciples must have made these things up.

-The Latter Day Saints seem to be monotheistic until you realize that every good Mormon male aspires to be a god to another planet, and that the founders of Mormonism saw God the Father only as the God of planet Earth, not of the universe, since he was appointed to be the God of the Earth by the council of the gods.
-This is not actual monotheism but a kind of polytheism.
+- Latter Day Saints seem to be monotheistic until you realize that every good Mormon male aspires to be a god to another planet, and that the founders of Mormonism saw God the Father only as the God of planet Earth, not of the universe, since he was appointed to be the God of the Earth by the council of the gods.
+This is not monotheism.

 To summarize, I think it is pretty clear throughout the whole Bible that there is only one God, but at the same time the New Testament affirms again and again that Jesus is divine.
 Somehow you have to explain this apparent paradox.
 Either Jesus is God or he is only godlike.
 You have to face it; you can't just ignore it.